Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Detailed Methodology

 2. Next, implement the following Python function:

-\{Template Projection\} \end{dialogbox} \item \textbf{E2 (Backbone-Driven Innovation):} Focused on identifying common design principles across parent strategies, this prompt guides LLMs to extract shared computational patterns (e.g., scaling mechanisms, coordinate transformations) and generate variants that preserve these core ideas while introducing novel components. \begin{dialogbox}[Prompt for E2] I need help designing an innovative coordinate normalize strategy function implemented in PyTorch to normalize a set of nodes' coordinate, aiming to maximize the final negative gap.
-The input is a tensor with shape (batch, num\_nodes, 2) and you must keep the 'all\_coors' be a tensor with the same shape as 'coor1'.
+\{Template Projection\} \end{dialogbox} \item \textbf{E2 (Backbone-Driven Innovation):} Focused on identifying common design principles across parent strategies, this prompt guides an LLM to extract shared computational patterns (e.g., scaling mechanisms, coordinate transformations) and generate variants that preserve these core ideas while introducing novel components. \begin{dialogbox}[Prompt for E2] I need help designing an innovative coordinate normalization strategy function implemented in PyTorch to normalize a set of nodes' coordinates, aiming to maximize the final negative gap.
+The input is a tensor with shape (batch, num\_nodes, 2) and the 'all\_coors' must be a tensor with the same shape as 'coor1'.

 I have 2 existing algorithms with their codes as follows:

 No. 1 algorithm and the corresponding code are:

 \{Projection description\}